Is My Sex Life Making My Rosacea Worse?

 A post-orgasm flush is the norm, thanks to a speedier heart rate and increased blood flow, but mine wasn’t going away, even after a post-climax breather.
 Don’t get me wrong, I’d had plenty of sex before, but this was my first relationship.
 As such, I was having intercourse consistently for the first time, and my rosacea was punishing me for it.
 The randomness of casual sex meant I’d never connected the dots between a roll in the sheets and a flare-up.
 However, I couldn’t ignore the aggressive redness that appeared like clockwork after an orgasm.

 For most people, sex could actually be beneficial for the skin.
-One study found that regular romps can even leave you looking years younger.
+One study found that regular sex can even leave you looking years younger.
 As usual, everything is linked to hormones.
-“Endorphins and oxytocin are both released by the body during sex,” says Dr Emma Craythorne, consultant dermatologist and founder of personalised prescription skincare brand Klira.
+“Endorphins and oxytocin are both released by the body during sex,” says Dr. Emma Craythorne, consultant dermatologist and founder of personalized prescription skincare brand Klira.
 She says that oxytocin helps relieve stress, which can benefit rosacea-prone skin as getting worked up is often a trigger.

 “